yingding/llm-train/gpt-2/README.md

 * GELU paper https://arxiv.org/abs/1606.08415

 ## Note:
 INT8 is used for inference, but not training.
-INT8 has a uniform distribution. we shall use float to have match of the normal distribution of weights during the training.
+INT8 has a uniform spacing. we shall use float to have a better match of the normal distribution of weights during the training of neural networks.

 For training bfloat16 has more TFLOPS than the standard float32.